 OSP First Observing List

-This year we are introducing a new and unique list to introduce newcomers to OSP.
+This list is intended to introduce newcomers to OSP.
 Items include views of day and night sky object types through multiple instruments, introduction to services and amenities at the event, experiencing speaker events, and meeting some of the people that help make it all happen.

 Don’t have a telescope of binoculars?
 Don’t worry!
 There are mentoring sessions you can sign up for Wed-Fri nights (that’s one of the items!).
-There is also Bernie’s telescope field where you can use the mentoring telescopes first-come, first-served after mentoring is complete.
+There is also Bernie’s telescope park where you can use the mentoring telescopes first-come, first-served after mentoring sessions are complete around 11:30 (check with the information tent to confirm).
 Many folks tend to enjoy sharing views through their equipment as well, so that’s another option – but do ask politely, and understand they could be concentrating on a different specific activity at the moment.

 This year, the committee is planning unique signage for folks that are interested in sharing views to support this (or in general).
 Check at the information tent for what these signs or lights look like, and how availability will be indicated.

-To get your pin, you will need to accomplish at least 10 of the 12 tasks, and must include items 11 and 12.
+To get your pin, you will need to accomplish at least 9 of the 11 tasks, and must include items 10 and 11.
 Observed items should be described sufficiently to identify what you saw, and also sketched/drawn if that’s a listed criteria.
 Sketch can be as simple or complex as you like… idea is to capture what you see.
-It may surprise you much more you may take in by observing with the objective of capturing with a sketch.
+It may surprise you how much more you may take in by observing with the objective of capturing with a sketch.

 When finished, bring your record of observations to the Observing Program table next to the Information Tent to receive your pin.
 Please check the information tent for updates on when the Observing Program table will be staffed, and where it is going to be for the next session.
 Typically it will be manned later in the afternoon.